EARLY CHILDHOOD EDUCATION

 *In 2012, the kindergarten readiness screening tool was revised to align with the U.S. Department of Education’s expectations for letter identification.

-- 54% of entering Kindergarten students in 2013 were screened as “ready” in all three domains (academic, language and socio-emotional), down from 56%.
+- 49% of entering Kindergarten students in 2015 were screened as “ready” in all three domains (academic, language and socio-emotional), up from 46% in 2014.

 What we’re doing to achieve our goals

-- Continuing to create awareness around the contribution of high quality early care and education programs to a child’s preparedness for school.
+- Continuing to create awareness around the contribution of high quality early care and education to a child’s readiness for school.